 When it comes to storing your photos in the cloud, you have more than a few options.
 One of the more popular ones is Google Photos.
 Most cloud services charge a monthly subscription, depending on how much storage you need.
 But Google Photos offers unlimited storage of your pictures and videos for free.

 While you might be thinking that this sounds too good to be true, well, there are a couple of limitations you should keep in mind before you jump in headfirst and upload your entire photo library.
 Keep reading to learn about the specifics of using Google Photos on your iPhone.

 Is Google Photos storage really unlimited?

-Yes.
-Google Photos really does offer unlimited storage for your pictures and videos, and it’s the only cloud service to provide this much storage.
+No. Google Photos really does offer unlimited storage for pictures and videos, and it’s the only cloud service to provide this much storage.
 But they do it for the owners of Pixel 5 or earlier.
 So, if you’re thinking to yourself that this sounds too good to be true, you’re right.
 There is a catch to Google’s free storage.
 What’s with iPhone users, then?
 Keep on reading.

 The catch with free storage on Google Photos

 Google discontinued unlimited free storage, but photos backed up before June 1, 2021, are not counted toward general storage.
 There is another limitation, though.
 To get unlimited storage with Google Photos, you had to agree to upload compressed pictures and videos.
 Thankfully, you could still save your library at a reasonably high quality.
 It’s no longer an option, and you have to consider purchasing a plan if you want to use Google Photos as a backup alternative.

 Google Photos storage limits for original photos and videos